araobp/stm32-mcu/STM32F4-Discovery/Camera/README.md

 ### Showing an image on PC

-I started developing an utilty program in Python to capture an image with the device and to show it on my PC.
+I have developed an image viewer program in Python to capture an image with the device and to show it on my PC.

 ```
                  STM32L4 Discovery